 Automatic waterers are the best choice for providing your chickens with fresh water.
 You may also use the conventional waterers that come in metal and plastic, as well as one, five, and ten gallons.

 Make sure to keep their waterers full of clean water as often as possible.
 This means you may have to clean and scrub them periodically.
 Remember that plastic becomes brittle over time so I prefer metal waterers.

 Chicken feed is loved by predators so you may want to have a handy container with a lid to store your feed in.
 I use galvanized garbage cans with a heavy-duty construction bag placed inside.
 Once the lid is on, it stays dry and the insects can’t enter the feed.

 Some feeders can be hung from the ceiling or set on the ground.
-The lip of the feeder should be level with adult chicken’s backs as a rule of thumb.
+The lip of the feeder should be level with the adult chicken’s back as a rule of thumb.
 Therefore, you may have to set your feeder on a wooden block or a cinderblock to allow it to be the right height.
 When your chickens are small the feeder is best left on the ground until they grow taller.

-There are also trough feeders which are most common.
+There are also trough feeders which are the most common.
 These are designed to keep the chickens from roosting on the top and getting in the food directly.
 These can be adjusted as the chickens grow.